-Perform the solutions individually and send your report until May 16 by email to me.
+Perform the solutions individually and send your report until May 14 by email to me.
 Try to keep this deadline.
 However, if you have problems with it, there will be a final deadline on September 30 for all assignments.
-Please include your name in the filename(s) of your solution file(s).
-Please send me one pdf-file with your report (alternatively, Word is ok, too), and additionally, please send me your code in one separate plain-text file (an R-markdown, .rmd, is possible but not required).
+Please send me one pdf-file with your report and additionally, please send me your code in one separate plain-text file.
 The following two problems are mandatory, but part c in the second is optional.